-- Be kind to yourself, and take time out when you need to.
-Being in this situation can be very difficult, and you can’t do everything.
+- Be kind to yourself.
+Being in this situation can be very difficult, and it’s okay to feel fear and worry.
+Take time out when you need to – you can’t do everything.

 - Find someone you can talk to about this – a friend or family member you trust, or a counsellor.

 It’s important to involve others to help you and the person you’re supporting – don’t try to do everything yourself.

 To build a support network:

 - Ask the person you’re supporting to tell you what they need, what works for them and who should be involved.
 The support network might include elders, kaumātua, kuia, spiritual leaders or community groups they’re part of, as well as friends, family and whānau.

 - Bring the group together in a safe space.
 Let people know some of the context for the meeting in advance – try not to surprise them with new information that you know they will have a big reaction to.

 - Talk openly and honestly about the situation.
 This can be difficult – it’s okay to take it slowly.